 The Nova Renderer is a complete re-write of Minecraft's renderer.
-It's designed from the ground up to support shaders, rather than hacking them in to Minecraft like the Shaders Mod does.
+It's designed from the ground up to support shaders, rather than hacking them into Minecraft as the Shaders Mod does.
 Nova accomplished this by putting the renderer into a C++ shared library, which is loaded into Minecraft by a thin Java shim.
-This enforces a clear separation of concerns between the renderer code and the rest of Minecraft, allowing for a high standard of code quality
+This enforces a clear separation of concerns between the renderer code and the rest of Minecraft, allowing for a high standard of code quality.

 Nova brings a number of features to Minecraft:

 Nova is 100% compatible with Optifine Shaders.
 All features supported by Optifine Shaders are also supported by Nova.